 The Governmental Accounting Standards Board (GASB) issued Statement No. 87, Leases (GASB 87) to establish a single leasing model for accounting and reporting purposes.
 This guidance is intended to enhance the accountability, consistency and comparability of lease activities reported by governments.
 GASB 87 was implemented during fiscal year 2022.

-The West Bolivar Consolidated School District uses its estimated incremental borrowing rate to calculate the present value of lease payments when the rate implicit in the lease is not known.
+The school district uses its estimated incremental borrowing rate to calculate the present value of lease payments when the rate implicit in the lease is not known.